State-of-Rhode-Island-eCMS/ecms_profile/docs/features.md

 ### ecms_press_release
 This contains the press_release content type and the related field configuration.

+### ecms_event
+This contains the event content type and the related field and taxonomy configuration.

 ## Development Notes
 Developing with features can be tricky.
 A few items to remember: